Lake Talquin: Topography

 Much of the shore of the lake is now part of Lake Talquin State Forest.
-The waters that now cover Lake Talquin’s floodplain are shallow except along the old channel of the river.
+The waters that now cover Lake Talquin's floodplain are shallow except along the old channel of the river.
 The abundance of dead trees and stumps scattered about are reminders of the rich floodplain forest that once covered the area before the lake was formed.
 Most of the stumps can be found right under the water on the eastern end of the lake causing problems for boaters.

-The lake is unusual as its easternmost point is only 11 miles from downtown Tallahassee, yet its shores remain pristine and recreational use remains sparse even today.

 Wildlife and vegetation

 Eastern gray squirrels, fox squirrels, wild turkey, bald eagles, ospreys, alligators and whitetail deer are found in the forests surrounding the lake.
 Also commonly seen are egrets, blue herons, water turtles of several varieties, and water snakes, including water moccasins.
 Insect life is abundant, and mosquitoes and chiggers in particular can be troublesome during the summer months.

 The area has forests of pines and hardwoods including sweetgum and a variety of oaks.